3 Iteration procedures

 In this part of the tutorial we will have a closer look at Iteration and how to achieve it in numerous ways in R. In general, Iteration executes a certain function or combination of functions repeatedly until some condition is met.

-• The classical for loop is common in pretty much all programming languages,
+loop is common in pretty much all programming languages, - while

 Recursion is another aspect of repeated computation, however, we will not delve into any detail on this topic here.
 In contrast to Iteration, recursive structures define functions that call themselves until a certain condition is met.
 Below is a classical example of a recursive function, the so-called ‘quicksort’ algorithm.
 This function sorts a numerical vector from small to large values by